2021 Durand Cup final: Summary

 The second half saw Goa dominating possession but the same wasn’t resulting into concrete chances as they were losing the ball far too easily in the final third.
-In the meantime, Mohammedan finally made their first change of the match bringing on Brandon Vanlalremdika for Azharuddin Mallick, who was already on a yellow card.
-Goa also made their first change in the 85th minute with Redeem Tlang coming on for Alexander Romario Jesuraj.
+In the meantime, Mohammedan finally made their first change of the match when Brandon Vanlalremdika came on for Mallick, who was already on a yellow card.
+Goa also made their first change in the 85th minute with Redeem Tlang coming on for Jesuraj.

 The last few minutes saw some moments of excitement.
 Mohammedan made some good runs by Faisal Ali down the left flank in the last 5 minutes but again failed to make them count.
 In the injury time, Redeem Tlang came close to scoring the first goal but the angle was too steep and the ball went across the face of the goal.
 With scores tied with no goal scored yet at the end of the regulation time, the final went into extra time.

 While the first half of the extra time was seeming that it will end goalless yet again, it was the captain of Goa, Edu Bedia who came up with the goods.
-Bedia scored from a fantastic free-kick awarded just outside the Mohammedan box in the 105th minute owing to a foul by Milan Singh.
+Bedia scored from a free kick awarded just outside the Mohammedan box in the 105th minute owing to a foul by Milan Singh.

 Though Mohammedan was desperate for a goal in the second half of the extra time but they seemed out of sorts much like their performance in the regulation time.
-It seemed that Goa will have no issue sealing the deal but a moment of scare came for Goa with just 2 minutes to go in extra time as Nikola Stojanović's shot from distance demanded a flying save from Naveen Kumar.
+It seemed that Goa will have no issue sealing the deal but a moment of scare came for Goa with just 2 minutes to go in extra time as Stojanović's shot from distance demanded a flying save from Naveen Kumar.